C-L-Thomas/PryfynMeth/README.md

 python3 PryfynMeth_Binomial.py -meta metadata.txt -platform nano -i Path_to_Input_Folder/ -o Path_to_Output_Folder/
 ```

-`-meta` is the input file for your metadata table
+`-meta` is the input file for your metadata table.
+An example of the input metadata table can be found [here](https://github.com/C-L-Thomas/PryfynMeth/blob/main/Nanopore_WorkFlow/Example_Nanopore_Metadata.txt)

 `-platform` illu for illumina inputs, nano for nanopore inputs